snowdenrise/snowdenrise.github.io/README.md

 - 📫 How to reach me **jonatansernahiguera@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/jonatanserna](linkedin.com/in/jonatanserna)
+- 📄 Know about my experiences on [Linkedin.com/in/jonatanserna](https://www.linkedin.com/in/jonatanserna "LinkedIn").

 <h3 align="left">Connect with me:</h3>
 <p align="left">